hackrack/javascript/week_1/d2/notes/functions.md

 ```

 When we *call* a function, we jump to the function definition and run the code
 inside.
-When hit a `return` statement we immediately exit the function and jump
+When we hit a `return` statement, we immediately exit the function, jump
-back to where we *called* the function and evaluate the function call to the value
+back to where we *called* the function, and evaluate the function call to the value
 it *returned*.
 Every function call evaluates to it's return value!
 In other words,
 the expression `avg(10, 16)` evaluates to `13` just like how the expression `1 + 1` evaluates to `2`.